Chrei Temple (Beng Mealea)

 Ta En Temple

-Also known as Prasat Toap Chey Tout, it is a “resthouse” or “firehouse” that were a common feature along the ancient Royal Road.
+Also known as Prasat Teap Chei or Prasat Toap Chey Toch, it is a “resthouse” or “firehouse” that was a feature along the ancient East & Northwest Royal Road.
 It is currently kept cleared and there is a foot trail connecting to the nearby Toap Chey Thom.
+Images 2024 Images 2021 Historical Notes The neighbouring site of … Read more

 Toap Chey Thom Temple

-Also known as Prasat Toab Chey Thom and Torp Chey Thom.
+Also known as Prasat Toab Chey Thom, Teap Chei, and Torp Chey Thom.
 It is a ruinous walled sandstone temple that was a common feature along the ancient royal road network along the section from Angkor to Preah Khan (of Kampong Svay).
 French archeologists recorded this temple type as “Temples d’étape” or staging place.
-The site is … Read more
+They … Read more

 Toek Khuob (Ta Seng village)